-7. Reserve Component Chief Warrant Officer Considerations
+7. Active Component Chief Warrant Officer Considerations

 a.
-Reserve Component CWO Officer Summary Groups remain unchanged.
-Selection within the aggregate continues for the reserve component.
+Active component CWO Officer Summary Groups changed October 1, 2017 to prepare for FY-21 selection boards.
+FY-25 is year five of promotion within competitive categories.
+Selection within the aggregate has changed to five distinct competitive categories (Surface, NUC/SUB, Aviation, General Line/Staff, and IWC).
 Consideration for promotion remains fully qualified officers who have demonstrated outstanding leadership and professional acumen commensurate with the opportunities provided in their designator career path.
 Best qualified officers will be top performers who have consistently excelled at leading in operationally challenging environments and staff assignments throughout their career.
-Repeated tours in challenging, technical jobs are in-line with Navy expectations for CWO and should be looked at favorably.
+Repeated tours in challenging, technical jobs is in-line with Navy expectations for CWO and should be looked at favorably (e.g., consecutive or repeated tours as an at-sea DIVO, or on a staff where high levels of technical expertise are critical to safety / mission).
+As of October 1, 2018, the opportunity to qualify and receive a SWO pin was removed and should not be viewed negatively if opportunity after that date did not exist.
+Refer to the SECNAV approved Community Value Slides for amplifying information on specific valued achievements for each control grade within the competitive categories.

 b.
-The active component and reserve CWO2/CWO3 promotion selection boards will apply an all-fully-qualified standard.
+The active component CWO2/CWO3 promotion selection boards will apply an all-fully-qualified standard.
 Accordingly, the CWO2/CWO3 boards' report shall replace the certification required by reference (a), Appendix B, paragraph 1.c.(6) with the following: The officers recommended for promotion are, in the opinion of the majority of the members of the board, fully qualified to meet the needs of the Navy among those officers whose names were provided to the boards.